The EA-EMDR Protocol

 What Is Equine Assisted EMDR?

-I get this question a lot.
+I am an EMDRIA Approved EMDR Trainer, lifetime horsewoman, and the creator of Equine-Assisted EMDR, so a ton of folks ask me what Equine-Assisted EMDR is.
 But, to answer that question, we must first explore what EMDR (Eye Movement Desensitizing Reprocessing) is.
 EMDR Therapy is a well researched and evidence based therapy created by Francine Shapiro Ph.D and the treatment of choice to treat trauma and other distressing life experiences.

 The EMDR therapy phase that gets the most attention is Phase 4, the processing phase, where Dual Attention Stimuli (DAS) often in the form of eye movements, are used alongside of working on the distressing memory.
 Some folks might still reference this as BLS (BiLateral Stimulation), But, there is way more to the stimuli used.
 In fact, each phase builds upon the next and a therapist trained in EMDR should know this and be able to describe "where we are in the phases of EMDR" at any point, and in every moment, to make sure that clients really are getting good EMDR therapy.
 It makes a big difference.
 EMDR therapy is more than just eye movements.